acumos/acumos-r-client/docs/onboarding-r-guide.rst

 on-boarding process.
 By default create=TRUE, if you don't want to create the microservice modify the value to FALSE (create =FALSE)

-license : path to the license file.
-The license file name must be equal to license.json
+license : path to the license file : "license.json".
+After onboarding the model with license, the artifacts will show license file with name "license.json" even if user has uploaded the license file with different name.

 You can also authenticate yourself by using the auth() API: